Oseec/20MinCoach/README.md

 `Angular` is a complete framework that would stablish a pre-defined architecture.
 This would limit our freedom to implement extra features to the platform in a future.
 Plus it has a more "steep" learning curve, this affets our efficiency.

 `Vue` for this case-scenario, is a better option than `Angular` because it provides more flexibility and is less complex.
-But is not better than `React`.
+But `React` provides more freedom.

 The following technologies will provide real-time communication:
-`Lovable Cloud/Supabase Realtime` for instant notification in the platform `Resend` for emails (reminders or confirmations)
+`Lovable Cloud/Supabase Realtime` for instant notification in the platform and `Resend` for emails (reminders or confirmations)

 For testing and linting `Vitest` and `ESLint` will be implemented.
 These two are going to be configured on a pipeline for auto testing and linting after every push into the repo.